olga-od-ua/MS3repo/README.md

 1. When a signed-in user tries to share the link to his/her profile, KeyError: 'user' appears when another user tries to follow that link.

+2. The close button on the health warning message slightly moves outside the container on small devices.

 #### Other
 Not a bug but a few remarks on the functionality of the website.